splynx/relynt-docs/files/en/configuration/tickets/tickets/tickets.md

 ![Tickets](tickets.png)

-**Send emails** - if this option enabled, Splynx will send notifications when tickets are updated;
+**Send emails** - if this option is enabled, notifications be sent when tickets are updated;

-**Send attachments to emails** - if this option enabled, attachments in ticket messages  will also be sent in the notifications;
+**Send attachments to emails** - if this option is enabled, attachments in ticket messages  will also be sent in the notifications;

 **Sender name** - name of sender;